 Quick arc extinction requires a high dielectric strength of the arc path and its fast recovery after current zero instant.
-In case of HV circuit breakers, it is very essential.
+In the case of H.V. circuit breakers, it is essential.
 SF6 circuit breakers and vacuum circuit breakers have batter properties in this regard as compared to other circuit breakers.

-Therefore, nowadays SF6 circuit breaker and vacuum circuit breaker is preferred in HV systems over other conventional circuit breakers.
+Therefore, nowadays SF6 circuit breaker and the vacuum circuit breaker is preferred in H.V. systems over other conventional circuit breakers.
 The oil circuit breakers, air circuit breakers and low oil circuit breakers are becoming outdated now.
-In this article,I am discussing about SF6 circuit breaker construction and working.

 SF6 Circuit Breaker Construction & Working

-An SF6 circuit breaker can be divided into two units, namely
+We can divide an SF6 circuit breaker into two units, namely:

 - Interrupter unit